Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 ASMTool also supports collecting structural coverage from both the software integration process (target hardware testing) and desktop development environment (Parasoft C/C++test for unit testing).

-Teams can customize Parasoft’s interactive reporting system to the requirements imposed by whichever rules they use (AUTOSAR C++ 14, HIC++, MISRA, and the like) and enable an efficient daily workflow.
+Teams can customize Parasoft’s interactive reporting system to the requirements imposed by whichever rules they use, like AUTOSAR C++ 14, HIC++, MISRA C/C++, and so on, and enable an efficient daily workflow.
 Developers can check the compliance of their code without leaving their IDEs and integrate the scanning process into CI builds on servers.

 Parasoft also supports security-focused standards such as SEI CERT.
 It helps organizations detect security vulnerabilities in their code and manage the process of achieving compliance with the standard.
 The high accuracy of the code checkers, low level of false alarms, and sophisticated compliance reporting consistent with the CERT standard help minimize related costs and overhead.